kellyjwallace/cowlogdata/README.md

 Note: column names shoudl always be time and code (optional to include class but that is what CowLog generates)

-Note: when calculating time, time always begins at the first entry (shown ehre as 5 seconds into the observation)
+Note: when calculating time, time always begins at the first entry (shown here as 5 seconds into the observation)

 Note: every spreadsheet must end with a last observation coded END